Search: Advanced search

 The RSPCA’s view is that each of these housing systems can be humane, but only if they are well managed and adapted to meet the behavioural and physical needs of the animals.
 That’s why you need to read the label carefully and find out whether the product has been accredited or approved by a reputable organisation with minimum welfare standards.

-Free-range animals are animals that are not closely confined and have some access to the outdoors.
+Free-range animals are animals that have some access to the outdoors.
 How much access, how often, and how big the outdoor area is can vary greatly.

 Free-range eggs come from hens that should have access to an outdoor area during the day.
 At night, large flocks of free-range hens are kept in sheds or barns to keep them safe from predators, while smaller flocks may be kept in moveable sheds to allow rotational use of the range area.
 Conditions on free-range farms vary greatly.
 On some farms, the range area is large, the hens have access to shade and shelter, and all hens are able to come and go from the range during the day; on others the range area is small, bare and difficult for hens to get to.